Creating 'Ideal Expectations' For Your New and Existing Clients

 You Get What You Expect

-A lot of these will be self-fulfilling prophecies!
+Spoiler alert: a lot of these will be self-fulfilling prophecies!
 Not always, but often what we expect is what we get (or what we will put up with).
-Whenever I hear someone say 'my clients are so xxx' or 'people always/only xxx' it sounds so limiting.
+Whenever I hear someone say 'my clients are so xxx' or 'people always/only xxx' it sounds so limiting and can often create real blocks in a business.

-Perhaps it's true, and perhaps you are stuck with these stories.
+Perhaps these stories are true, and perhaps you are stuck with them.
 But maybe not.

 What if, for example, you become unavailable to work with people who pay invoices late.
 Set those expectations and let clients know that's how you work.
 Very quickly you'll align yourself with people who understand and respect that concept, rather than those who think it doesn't matter.